15 Types of Butterflies in Wisconsin

 Silvery Blue is a type of butterfly that can be found in Wisconsin.

-These butterflies have a striking silvery-blue color on their wings, with black markings and a wingspan of about 1-1.5 inches.
+These butterflies have striking silvery-blue wings with black markings and a wingspan of about 1-1.5 inches.

-They are typically found in open fields and meadows, feeding on nectar from flowers.
+They are typically found in open fields and meadows, feeding on flower nectar.

 Silvery Blue butterflies are also known for their unique behavior of “hilltopping,” where they gather at the tops of hills to mate and socialize.